restic/restic/doc/Design.md

         file's name).
 This way, modifications (bad RAM, broken harddisk) can be detected easily.

-     2. Before decrypting any data, the MAC signature on the encrypted data is checked.
-If there has been a modification, the signature check will fail.
+     2. Before decrypting any data, the MAC on the encrypted data is checked.
+If there has been a modification, the MAC check will fail.
 This step happens even before the data is decrypted, so data that has been tampered with is not decrypted at all.